massdriver-cloud/docs/docs/applications/container-repositories/02-github.md

           manifest: <insert-manifest-abbreviation-here>
 ```

-You may need to modify the branch name in the `on: push:` section of the workflow to match the branch you're using for your application.
+This example is configured to trigger on pushes to the repository's `main` branch.
+Be sure to update the trigger to match your branching and git workflow process.

 When this GitHub Action runs, it will:
 * Build and push your image to your cloud container repository